edx/frontend-config/README.md

 ## apps/<APP_NAME>/index.js

 An application-specific subdirectory must include an index.js file.
+Because application subdirectories are imported directly by the app, the other subdirectories will be tree-shaken out of the build, along with any dependencies (i.e., plugins like a header or footer) they may depend on.

 This file must provide two exports.

 ### config